Esteph27/Bridal-Union/README.md

 **Wireframes:**

 The wireframes were used as a guide for the UX and front-end design, as a result the website differs from the wireframes, however the flow and logic are representative in the live site.
-The design features in the wireframes were also done before finding Bootswatch Lux theme, therefore some features on the wireframes are not included in this version.
+The design features in the wireframes were also created before finding Bootswatch Lux theme, therefore some features in the wireframes are not included in this version.

 You can view the wireframes <a href="https://www.figma.com/file/kvbIiuHdZFGnj4ih7hIqC6/Bridal-Union-Wireframes" target="_blank">here</a>